monkbroc/particle-speaker/README.md

 `bool readyForMoreAudio = speaker.ready();`

-Returns `true` if the library has a buffer ready to be filled with audio samples.
+Returns `true` once when the audio buffer is ready to be filled with more audio samples.
+Will return `false` when called again until the buffer has finished playing.

 ### `getBuffer`